micahlt/curriculum-introduction-to-html/Lesson_1.md

     </body>
 </html>
 ```
 Notice how we put a _line break_ (we pressed enter) after the first sentence.
-In a normal program, that would show
+In a normal program, that would show up as two paragraphs, but HTML needs a little help.
+You have to specifically tell it where to break lines with a _standalone tag_, or one that doesn't have a closing tag.
+This tag is called `<br>`, which is just an abbreviation for "break".
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg4MTEyNjkwMywxMjQ4MTk0MjYzLDE1Mz
+eyJoaXN0b3J5IjpbMTQwNDgxODk4OSwxMjQ4MTk0MjYzLDE1Mz
 EwMzA1MTRdfQ==
 -->